 (b) the address on any summons or other document issued to the offender in connection with the charge giving rise to the fine,

-unless the person has advised the Registry that he or she has another address.
+unless the person has advised the Registry or the Sheriff that the person has another address.

-(4) For the purposes of the service of any document under this Act, a person’s last known address may be taken to be the person’s current address shown in the records of —
+(4) For the purposes of this Act, a person’s last known address may be taken to be the person’s current address shown in the records of —

 (a) the Director General; or

-(b) the Electricity Generation and Retail Corporation.
+(b) an electricity corporation; or

+(c) a government department, or agency, of the Commonwealth.

 (5) A document sent by post to a person under subsection (2) is to be taken as having been served on the person.